wp-plugins/captcha-bank/readme.txt

 = General Settings =

-Allows you to set various settings for Captcha which includes Title, Tooltip, number of characters, type, Text Case, case sensitivity, Width and Height.
+Allows you to set various setting which includes Title, Tooltip, number of characters, type, Text Case, case sensitivity, Width and Height.

 = Layout Settings =